mactul/powermake/README.md

 - **It's not recommended to set this in the json file, it makes much more sense to add these includedirs directly in the makefile with `config.add_includedirs`, if needed, in a conditional statement like `if config.target_is_windows():`**

+##### shared_libs

+This is a list of shared libraries that will be used for the link.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these shared libs directly in the makefile with `config.add_shared_libs`, if needed, in a conditional statement like `if config.target_is_windows():`**

 ##### c_flags

 A list of flags that will be passed to the C compiler (not the C++ compiler).